joe-taylor/bcdc-devenv/README.md

 Additionally, the Vagrantfile creates a Jenkins box, vesta, for running various jobs against these dev instances.

-Finally, vagrant creates a box called europa to house the future UI.
+Finally, the Vagrantfile creates a box called europa to house the future UI.

 ## Requirements